 Ensuring robust law, rights and policy frameworks to support systems for health

 Applying lessons learned from broad expertise in programme management

 UNDP support in challenging operating environments

 An important area where UNDP develops capacity in is challenging operating environments.

-These are countries that are characterized by weak governance and poor access to health services and require dedicated programmes to rebuild capacity.
-UNDP works to provide integrated support for policy development and programme implementation, as well as the strengthening and improved utilisation of weak national systems for health.
+These are countries that are characterized by weak governance and poor access to health services and require dedicated programmes to develop capacity.
+UNDP works to provide integrated support for policy development and programme implementation, as well as the strengthening and improved use of weak national systems for health.

 In close cooperation with national stakeholders and partners, UNDP prioritizes the following focus areas